aws-samples/aws-eda-slurm-cluster/docs/run_jobs.md

 the default output format is easier to read and contains useful information that isn't in the default format.

-## Key SLURM Commands
+## Key Slurm Commands

-The key SLURM commands are
+The key Slurm commands are

 | Command | Description | Example
 |---------|-------------|---------